ardmuh/ardmuh/README.md

 - 👋 Hi, I’m @ardmuh
-- 👀 I’m interested in Geoscience, Software Development
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Quality Assurace and Data Engineering
+- 🌱 I’m currently learning Quality Assurace
 - 📫 How to reach me on LinkedIn https://www.linkedin.com/in/ardimuhammad/

 <!---